Kalaayaanulaa: Premise

 Eenaz is trapped in a loveless, unhappy, and abusive marriage.
-Nashid's and Leena's life in the bedroom had taken a toll as Leena's health conditions post-miscarriage make it difficult for them to make love.
+Nashid's and Leena's life in the bedroom have taken a toll as Leena's health conditions post-miscarriage make it difficult for them to make love.
 They try many treatment options, but nothing seems to work.
-Eenaz discovers that Madhih has been having an extramarital affair behind her back and confronts him, which in return angers Madhih.
-Nashid walks into Madhih physically abusing Eenaz and rescues her.
+Eenaz discovers that Madhih has been having an extramarital affair behind her back and confronts him, angering Madhih.
+Nashid walks in on Madhih hitting Eenaz and rescues her.
 He offers her his support and helps her get a divorce from Madhih.
-He also offers her a job at his company as his personal secretary.
+He also offers her a job at his company as his personal secretary to help her get back on her feet.
 The two get closer once again and Nashid realizes that Eenaz loves him.
 He also realizes that he wants to keep her happy and safe.
 Eager to fulfill his needs in the bedroom, Nashid proposes a polygamous marriage to Eenaz as he is unwilling to divorce Leena.
 After a lot of disagreement, Leena agrees to the arrangement vowing to get better treatment abroad to cure her condition.
 She meets and warns Eenaz that this arrangement would be temporary, and that Nashid would always prioritize her.
 Eenaz, despite knowing Nashid's intentions and that he may never truly love her decides to marry him regardless.

 As Nashid and Eenaz embark on their married life and engage in a mostly physical relationship, Leena goes abroad and seeks treatment determined to have Nashid all to herself once again.
 Just as Eenaz and Nashid start getting closer emotionally, Leena returns having cured her condition once and for all.
 This leads to Nashid spending most of his time with Leena, neglecting Eenaz.
 Eenaz, realizing that Nashid would never love her the way she does, decides to separate from him.
 She leaves Nashid to spend the rest of his life with his one true love Leena, after revealing to them that she is now pregnant with Nashid's child.